vFredo/gameOfLife/README.md

 ```

 ## TODO
+- [ ] Cycle through the available presets
+- [ ] The user have to give a new name to the preset created
+- [ ] Center the presets according to the size of the screen
-- [ ] Make presets like the glider, glider gun, pulsar etc...
+- [ ] Make presets like the glider, glider gun, pulsar, etc...
-- [ ] User can save custom presets

 ## Inspired
 - [go-life](https://github.com/sachaos/go-life)